Pinkshift

-Pinkshift is an American rock band formed in Baltimore, Maryland in 2019.
-The group consists of lead vocalist Ashrita Kumar, guitarist Paul Vallejo, and drummer Myron Houngbedji.
-They have cited those like Nirvana, Arctic Monkeys, and No Doubt as musical influences.
+Pinkshift is an American rock band, consisting since 2022 of lead vocalist Ashrita Kumar, guitarist Paul Vallejo, and drummer Myron Houngbedji.
+The band formed in Baltimore, Maryland in 2019, after the three members met at Johns Hopkins University and began writing music.
+Their music has been described as pop-punk with "elements of grunge and alt rock", with the band having cited Nirvana, Arctic Monkeys, and No Doubt as musical influences.

+Pinkshift's rise to fame began after their second single, "i'm gonna tell my therapist on you", went viral on Reddit in 2020.
+They have since released three extended plays and two studio albums: Love Me Forever (2022), and Earthkeeper (2025).
 The band has garnered attention for its ethnically diverse members.

 History

-In 2018, Kumar and Vallejo met at Johns Hopkins University during a school event.
+In 2018, Ashrita Kumar and Paul Vallejo met at Johns Hopkins University during a school event.
 The two wrote demos under the name Sugar Crisis, releasing their first demo song "Mars" in 2019.
 Looking to start a band, the pair desired to find a drummer.
-To do this, the pair waited outside the drumming practice room on campus, eventually finding and recruiting Houngbedji.
-The group, renaming themselves to Pinkshift, performed in events around Johns Hopkins University.
+To do this, the pair waited outside the drumming practice room on campus, eventually finding and recruiting Myron Houngbedji.
+The group, renaming themselves to Pinkshift after the redshift phenomenon, began performing in events around Johns Hopkins University.
+The group subsequently found Erich Weinroth after Kumar and Vallejo set up profiles on the dating app Tinder in search of a bassist.

-On March 13, 2020, Pinkshift released their premier single "On Thin Ice".
+On March 13, 2020, Pinkshift released their debut single "On Thin Ice".
 However, the band's next single, "i'm gonna tell my therapist on you," released on July 31, 2020, marked the beginning of their rise to fame after the song went viral on Reddit and various punk musicians, like Chris No. 2 from Anti-Flag, showed support for the band.
 On April 2, 2021, the band released their debut extended play Saccharine to strong reviews from critics.
 These reviews convinced the band members to pursue a career in music, over continuing higher education.
 On December 31, 2021, the band announced on Twitter that Weinroth was removed from the band's lineup due to cultural and musical differences.